MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 );
 ```

-## Invoking a semantic skill from C#
+## Invoking a semantic function from C#

-When running a semantic skill from your app's root source directory `MyAppSource` your file structure will looks like:
+When running a semantic function from your app's root source directory `MyAppSource` your file structure will looks like:

 ```Your-App-And-Semantic-Skills
 MyAppSource